sdkn104/VBA-CSV/README.md

 The CSV (Comma-Separated Values) parsers read CSV text and return Collection or Array of the CSV table contents.
 The CSV writer converts 2-dimensional array to CSV text.
 * The parsers and writer are compliant with the CSV format defined in [RFC4180](http://www.ietf.org/rfc/rfc4180.txt), which allows commas, line breaks, and double-quotes included in the fields.
-* Test procedure and Examples are included.
+* Function test procedure, performance test procedure and Examples are included.

 ## Examples